What's PLANERGY?

 Staying on top of issues such as liquidity and solvency can help you be more proactive in managing your company’s financial health; addressing red flags as they occur, not months, or even years down the road.

-Solvency vs. liquidity: What’s the difference?
+Solvency vs. Liquidity: What’s the Difference?

 Though often confused with liquidity, solvency addresses the long-term financial health of your business, while liquidity focuses on how quickly a business can convert current assets into cash.